engelmav/writings/2019-17-01-composition-root.md

 Most recently I saw this kind of design in a Python project.
 And there is no method of "composition" or "dependency injection."
 Humble genius.

 It's in the rasa core project, specifically in the several modules like [this one](https://github.com/RasaHQ/rasa_core/blob/master/rasa_core/run.py).

+You have two main categories of code:

+* your application logic
+* the tools you use to get data to that logic and out of that logic